020 7404 9390

 Where we have received a request for personal data to be erased, if it is necessary for us to retain some of that information we shall ensure that the remaining data is used only when and where it is absolutely necessary.

-We will always try to maintain the highest standards and encourage the confidence our clients have in us as an organisation.
-To achieve this, we request that any complaints be brought to our attention in the first place so we can properly investigate matters.
-If you wish to complain about Vardags to a regulatory body, you can do so by contacting your local data protection supervisory authority.
+We will always try to maintain the highest standards and encourage the confidence our customers have in us as an organisation.
+To achieve this, we request that any complaints be brought to our attention so we can properly investigate matters.
+If you would like to complain about Vardags to a regulatory body, you may do so by contacting your local data protection supervisory authority.
+For the UK, this is the ICO (Information Commissioners Office).

 [email protected]